This post may contain affiliate links. Please read our disclosure policy.

 Check out these other Dessert Recipes

-- 1/2 cup (111g) butter if using salted butter, make sure to cover your bowl in the microwave
+- 1/2 cup (111g) salted butter, if using salted butter, make sure to cover your bowl in the microwave

 - 2 cups (492g) brown sugar